bamenny/F2-reader/README.md

 # F2-Reader

 A simple text to voice app.
-Simply hover any text and click F2.
+Simply hover any text and press F2.

 This app completely revolutionized the way I read text.